jha-aditya14/Advanced-Student-Management-System/README.md

 ## Acknowledgements

-- The project was developed as part of a course assignment or personal project.
+- The project was developed as part of a personal project.
-- Any additional acknowledgements or credits.
+- Tkinter Documentation.